Forge FM: History

-Originally the Radio and TV Society (RTVS) formed in 1991 at the Sheffield University Students Union (SUSU), the name Forge was chosen through a competition prior to the first 28-day RSL broadcast in October 1992.
+Originally the Radio and TV Society (RTVS) formed in 1991 at the Sheffield University Students Union (at the time known as SUSU), the name Forge was chosen through a competition prior to the first 28-day RSL broadcast in October 1992.
 A second broadcast was made from the Union in October 1993.

 In 1994 the Student Union withdrew their support following reports that Forge's activities were no longer student orientated.
 The organisation moved to a new home in Sheffield's Cultural Industries Quarter.
 Forge was now an independent entity comprising a registered educational charity (Forge FM, charity number 1039396) and a registered company (02825116 Forge FM Trading Ltd).
 Funding from grants was used to run a series of courses in radio production.
 The long-term goal of the organisation was to become a full-time community radio station for Sheffield.

 Forge continued to produce annual 28-day broadcasts and also collaborated with the Northern Media School at Sheffield Hallam University to produce broadcasts for the Sheffield Children's Festival as Festival FM.

 The long-term goal was never realised – in 2000 The charity was removed from the Charities Register and the trading company was dissolved.